 - Olive oil

-- Flour tortillas: I use flour, but you could easily sub for soft corn tortillas or even crunchy taco shells.
+- Flour tortillas: I use flour, but you could easily substitute for soft corn tortillas or even crunchy taco shells.
 The choice is yours.

-How do you make chicken Caesar tacos w/ avocado salsa verdé? (+ tips)
+How to make chipotle chicken Caesar salad tacos with avocado salsa verde (+ tips)

 Begin by setting your broiler to high heat ten minutes prior to use.